 William Sturgeon was an English electrical engineer.
 In 1825 he built the first practical electromagnet, in 1832 invented the commutator for electric motors and in 1836 made the first moving-coil galvanometer.

 A major problem with the Voltaic pile was that it could not provide current for a sustained period of time.
 Sturgeon worked on the problem and in 1830 produced a battery with a longer life than that of Volta by amalgamating the zinc.

 Contributing to the major problem with batteries was a thin film of hydrogen bubbles that formed over the positive electrode.
 The thin film of hydrogen caused increased internal resistance of the battery that reduced its effective electromotive force (voltage).
 This process of a thin film of hydrogen collecting on the electrode is known as polarization.

 The Volta cell had certain inherent weaknesses – any impurity in the zinc plates used caused erosion of the electrode.
-Sturgeon developed a long-lasting battery that consisted of a single cell cylinder of cast iron into which a cylinder of amalgamated rolled zinc was placed.
-Discs of millboard located between the cast-iron cell and the cylinder of zinc prevented contact by the different metals.
+Sturgeon developed a long-lasting battery that consisted of a single-cell cylinder of cast iron into which a cylinder of amalgamated rolled zinc was placed.
+Discs of the millboard located between the cast-iron cell and the cylinder of zinc prevented contact with the different metals.
 Dilute sulfuric acid was used to charge the battery.

 John Daniell 1835 (1790-1845)

 John Daniell began experiments in 1835 in an attempt to improve the Voltaic battery with its problem of being unsteady and as a weak source of electrical current.
 His experiments soon led to remarkable results.
 In 1836, he invented a primary cell in which hydrogen was eliminated in the generation of electricity.
 Daniell had solved the problem of polarization.
 In his laboratory, he learned to alloy zinc with mercury.
 His version was the first battery that produced a constant reliable source of electrical current over a long period of time.